Live Power Community Farm CSA

 Primary Contact: Gloria Deacter

 Internship informationGeneral Farm Description: Live Power Community Farm, located in the heart of Northern California, is a unique, legendary, biodynamic, horse powered farm.
-Live Power is one the first community supported agriculture farms in California, started in 1988.
-In a pristine environment, Live Power land is secured in a specialized agriculture land agreement that dedicates the 50 acres permanently to Biodynamic farming.
-A crew member receives gardening, animal husbandry and ecologically sustainability skills that will benefit them throughout their lives.
-This experiential education is imparted through seasoned biodynamic farmers, Gloria and Stephan Decater.
-Live Power’s commitment is to Biodynamic agriculture and a whole farm organism which attempts to generate all of its needs-animal feed, fertility, tillage and mechanical power- out of its own organism.
-This is unique in today’s largely fossil, energy dependent agriculture model.
+Live Power is one the first community supported agriculture farms in California, started in 1974.
+In a pristine environment, Live Power land is secured in a specialized agriculture land agreement that permanently dedicates the 50 acres to Biodynamic farming.
+Live Power’s commitment is to Biodynamic agriculture.
+It is a whole farm organism which attempts to generate all of its needs-animal feed, fertility, tillage and mechanical power, out of this organism.
+This is unique in today’s largely fossil energy dependent agricultural model.
 This is healthier for the climate, the earth and all living beings than modern input/output agriculture.
-As people are a very important part of the farm organism, we attempt to keep the farm open and in support of people re-entering the Garden and through their own direct experience developing the love and skill and strength to care for it.
 We believe that besides transforming farming practices, we also need to transform economic practices.
-We believe economics needs to move towards associative and co-operative economic and include social relationships, where the bottom line is the good of all the players-the whole.
-Instead of primarily gain models for individuals or individual parties as we too often experience in market capitalism.
+We believe market based business/economics needs to move towards associative and cooperative practices, including social relationships, where the bottom line is the good of all the players involved.
 This requires developing concern for others, self-discipline, and recognition that everything in the farm is giving to and serving others.
 The diversified garden utilizes both raised beds and row crops, all watered with overhead irrigation.
 While soil preparation and row crop cultivation are initially done with the horses, there is a good deal of handwork in the garden.
-We start all of our seedlings in soil that we make ourselves, and raise the vegetables for our 100 household CSA, generating our own fertility.
 The garden harvest is distributed weekly to 100 families in Mendocino County from May through November.
 We generate our own fertility through compost, no till regenerative cover cropping, and field rotation.
-The farm produces most of its own hay and uses intensive rotational grazing for a small herd of beef cows and a flock of sheep.
-We keep six draft horses, dairy cows and a flock of hens for our own eggs and dairy, and raise feeder pigs each year.
+Field crops include annual and perennial pasture, alfalfa, 26 acres of hay and occasional grain and other forage crops.
+The farm produces most of its own hay and uses intensive rotational grazing for a small herd of cattle and a flock of sheep.
+We keep five draft horses, dairy cows and a flock of hens for our own eggs and dairy, and raise feeder pigs each year.
 We also maintain a small orchard of apples, pears, peaches, and plums.
-Field crops include annual and perennial pasture, alfalfa, 26 acres of hay and occasional grain and other forage crops.
-Joining the farm for a season provides the opportunity to try small-scale sustainable farming without capital investment, risk, or living expenses on a 40 year old producing farm in a work-study environment with guidance from experienced farmers.
-The farm is in a beautiful rural setting at 1300 feet elevation in a 7 mile diameter mountain valley bordered by the Mendocino National Forest and Eel River.
-It is 1.5 miles from the small town of Covelo, population 3500, which has an excellent library.
+The farm is in a beautiful rural setting at 1300 feet elevation in a 7 mile wide mountain valley bordered by the Mendocino National Forest and Eel River.
+It is 1.5 miles from the downtown of Covelo, population 3500, which has an excellent library.
 It is 30 miles from the main Hwy 101 corridor and 50 miles inland from the Pacific Ocean.
 It is not easily accessible to public transportation.
 The area receives approximately 45 inches of rainfall from October through April or May.
-It is a clear, dry, and hot Mediterranean climate in the summer month with January low temperatures in the 20's at night and warmer in the day.
+It is a clear, dry, and hot Mediterranean climate in the summer months with winter low temperatures in the 20's at night and warmer in the day.
 Frost generally ends in early May and returns in mid-October.
 Summer temperatures range from 100-110 Fahrenheit but cool to 50 or 60 at night with low humidity and light afternoon breezes in the summer.
 We also host 7-10 school classes of 3rd and 6th graders each year.
 During their three-day stay on the farm, the children participate in all aspects of life on the farm, including plowing with the horses, shearing sheep, and making compost.
 Live Power also hosts various workshops and field days throughout the year.

 CRAFT Member Farm?
 No